 Next it was necessary to determine what percent of the marine and aviation fuels were used as international bunker fuels.
 Military aviation bunkers include international operations (i.e., sorties that originate in the United States and end in a foreign country), operations conducted from naval vessels at sea, and operations conducted from U.S. installations principally over international water in direct support of military operations at sea (e.g., anti-submarine warfare flights).
 For the Air Force, a bunker fuel weighted average was calculated based on flying hours by major command.
 International flights were weighted by an adjustment factor to reflect the fact that they typically last longer than domestic flights.
 In addition, a fuel use correction factor was used to account for the fact that transport aircraft burn more fuel per hour of flight than most tactical aircraft.
 The Air Force bunker fuel percentage was determined to be 13.2 percent.
-This percentage was multiplied by total annual Air Force aviation fuel delivered for U.S. activities, producing an estimate for international bunker fuel consumed by the Air Force.
+This percentage was multiplied by total annual Air Force.
 The Naval Aviation bunker fuel percentage of total fuel was calculated using flying hour data from Chief of Naval Operations Flying Hour Projection System Budget for fiscal year 1998, and estimates of bunker fuel percent of flights provided by the fleet.
 The Naval Aviation bunker fuel percentage, determined to be 40.4 percent, was multiplied by total annual Navy aviation fuel delivered for U.S. activities, yielding total Navy aviation bunker fuel consumed.

 For marine bunkers, fuels consumed while ships were underway were assumed to be bunker fuels.
 In 2000, the Navy reported that 79 percent of vessel operations were underway, while the remaining 21 percent of operations occurred in port (i.e., pierside).
 Therefore, the Navy maritime bunker fuel percentage was determined to be 79 percent.
 The percentage of time underway may vary from year-to-year.
 For example, for years prior to 2000, the bunker fuel percentage was 87 percent.
-Table A-152 and Table A-153 display DoD bunker fuel use totals for the Navy and Air Force.
+Table A-154 and Table A-155 display DoD bunker fuel use totals for the Navy and Air Force.